 This motivating book describes the way in which positive thinking enhances a person’s life.

 The author teaches readers how to quiet negative thinking while providing relatable,

 Many clients are responsive to homework in the form of worksheets and activities.
 Fortunately, PositivePsychology.com has many such resources.

-It consists of the following five steps:
+It consists of the following two parts:

 By using this exercise, readers are better able to overcome future challenges.

 2. Benefit-finding In Difficulties

 The Benefit-finding In Difficulties exercise can enhance your clients’ growth from difficult experiences.

 The tool invites clients to recall a difficult experience and answer several questions: